 Riddle: Hey bro!

-Tom’s father has three sons: Jim, John, and what’s the third one’s name?
+Tom’s father has three sons.
+The first two are named Jim and John.
+What is the third one’s name?

 Riddle: Just up ahead